alonzolabs/media2ascii/README.md

 - Explore supervised learning to convert edges more quickly/open-endedly
 - Put more parameters in the UI to make it easier to use
 - Expand readme, including how to add custom fonts
+- Upload version that uses numpy convolution for faster/more accurate results.

 # Other references
 Also checkout Brian MacIntosh's converter, it's the only other feature-based image converter I've seen and it takes some really cool (and sometimes more effective) approaches: https://www.brianmacintosh.com/asciiart/